Slum city with high tech buildings in the backgroundGovernance and globalisation

 Department of Anthropology

 The Department of Anthropology represents a broad approach to anthropology.
 This diversity is expressed in regional foci, theoretical orientation and methodology, and results in a dynamic practice of anthropology, acutely aware of its own traditions and upcoming challenges.
-The research of the Department is divided in 8 researcher groups: 1) Business and Organisation, 2) Conflict, Power and Politics, 3) Globalisation and Development, 4) Health and Life Conditions, 5) Migration and Social Mobility, 6) Nature and Environmental Change, 7) Religion and Subjectivity, 8) Technology and Political Economy.
+The research of the Department is divided in 4 researcher groups: 1) Culture, Mobility and Power, 2) Health and Life Conditions, 3) Nature, Environment and Climate, 4) Organisation and Economy.

 Development Economics Research Group